No one has time or money to waste.

 Would you like to know more about Pam’s sales and marketing strategies?
-If so, make sure to follow her on Twitter and check out her book, Global Content Marketing.
+If so, make sure to follow her on Twitter and check out her books, Global Content Marketing and Effective Sales Enablement.
 She also welcomes emails if you’d like to reach out with specific questions.

 ABOUT PAM DIDNER

 Pam Didner is a content marketing leader, author and speaker.
 She was Global Integrated Marketing Strategist at Intel where she led their product launches and worldwide marketing campaigns.
 Her boutique consulting firm advises companies including Intel, 3m, Sunstar, Insitu and Cisco.